-We've tested every single pair of AirPods and Apple headphones that have been released, including the AirPods Pro 2, which is our current top pick, and the AirPods Max, which is the best-sounding option if you have money to spare.
-So, we put together this list of you, noting their special features and specs to help you find the most ideal choice based on your needs, budget, and preferences.
+We've tested every single pair of AirPods and Apple headphones that have been released, including the AirPods Pro 2, which are our current top pick, and the AirPods Max, which is the best-sounding option if you have money to spare.
+We've put together this list for you, noting their special features and specs to help you find the most ideal choice based on your needs, budget, and preferences.

 Whether you want a pair of running earbuds, on-ear headphones, or a wireless headphones option, you'll find something from either the AirPods or Beats list to suit your audio needs.
 Take a look at our top picks below and their cheapest prices available right beside them.

 The highly-anticipated Apple AirPods Pro 2 entered our best AirPods guide in the top spot because they're a significant upgrade over the original AirPods Pro, offering fantastic audio performance and astounding ANC in a compact, wireless, and still very AirPods-esque, design.